 Use a test kit provided by your grocery distributor to determine when to change the oil in fryers.
 This extends the life of both the fryer and the oil.
 Build-up of carbon deposits on the bottom of the fryer acts as an insulator that forces the fryer to heat longer, thus causing the oil to break down sooner.

 Develop a rotation system if multiple fryers are in use.
-Designate a single fryer for products that are particularly high in deposits, and change more often.
+Designate a single fryer for products that are particularly high in deposits, and change it more often.

 For every grease interceptor/trap pump out event, whether performed by the Food Service Establishment or a hauler, a City of Atlantic Beach Pump Out Report must be submitted to the City within seven (7) days of the event.
 All records of pump outs or interceptor maintenance must be maintained on site and available for City inspection for a minimum of three (3) years.